 Brad Haddin of the Sixers bats during the T20 Big Bash League match between the Sydney Sixers and the Brisbane Heat in Sydney on Friday.
+(Getty Images)

 Spin great Shane Warne is scheduled to take the field on Saturday for the Melbourne Stars against the Sydney Thunder after coach Greg Shipperd said the legspinner has recovered from burns to his bowling hand.

 Warne bowled without discomfort in training on Friday, despite burning several fingers on his right hand in a cooking accident and only having the bandage removed on Wednesday.

 Warne's fiancee, English model and actress Elizabeth Hurley, will toss the coin before the Stars-Thunder match.